-An opinion piece in The People’s Daily on Friday, which was widely shared by news portals and on social media, said Hong Kong’s perennial housing woes were caused by “developers defending their vested interests” to stall state land plans or fight efforts to curb runaway property prices – and this had fanned people’s mistrust of the authorities.
+An opinion piece in The People’s Daily on Friday, which was widely shared by news portals and on social media, said Hong Kong’s perennial housing woes were caused by “developers defending their vested interests” to stall land production plans or fight efforts to curb runaway property prices – and this had in turn fanned people’s mistrust of the authorities.

 “Many apolitical young people became disillusioned and were then instigated to take to the streets to protest against the government.
 The underlying reason is their hopelessness, like owning a home… Hong Kong should wait no more,” the piece concluded.
 It echoed calls to shake up the city’s operating systems, which appear skewed towards the well-off.

 The article noted that taking back land from private owners – in most cases chunks owned by developers but which have been laid bare for years – is a delicate “rebalancing act” between private property rights and public interests.
 But it said the city’s Basic Law has a specific clause regarding compensation when a person is deprived of land or home, which says it must correspond to the real current value of the property.

 “For the sake of the public and livelihood, it is high time that realty developers showed sincerity and goodwill, when in the past they raked it in by hoarding plots and dictating prices… They should reflect on themselves on how to shoulder their responsibilities for Hong Kong and genuinely ‘give a way out’ for youngsters,” the op-ed said.